WorkplaceX/workplacex.github.io/about.md

 Is WorkplaceX production ready?
 We are almost there :-) At this stage use it to acquire new projects and convince customers.
 The api's are quiet stable and we do not expect any major changes.
 Also use it for non-critical internal applications.
 We update this page frequently about current progress.

 ## Support Us
 Your support is vital in enabling Workplacex.org initiative to fulfill its mission to share and further develop its code base.
-You can do so and
+You can do so by:

 * Make suggestions for new features you'd like to see
 * Let others know about it